learn-co-curriculum/dsc-coefficient-of-determination-lab/README.md

 ```

 ## Summary
-In this lesson, you learned how to calculate the R-Squared using Python and NumPy.
+In this lesson, you learned how to calculate R-Squared using Python and NumPy.
 You also interpreted the result in terms of explained variance.
-Later on you'll learn how to use StatsModels to compute the R-Squared for you!
+Later on you'll learn how to use StatsModels to compute R-Squared for you!